-Our priority @bodymindspiritbazar.com is to provide beautiful stuff for beautiful people.
+Our priority at @bodymindspiritbazar.com is to provide beautiful stuff for beautiful people.
 Valuable information, resources, or products that are of good value, be it for your self-healing journey, emotional, physical, and or spiritual.
 I give you my word that I will only ever link products and resources (affiliate or otherwise) that fit within this purpose.

 Table of Contents